boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ### How many projects use multiple .gitignore files?

-How many projects use multiple gitignore files?
-How many have none?
+Some may not know this but it is possible to have multiple .gitignore files in a git project.
+Given that fact how many projects use multiple .gitignore files?
+While we are looking how many have none?

 ![scc-data process load](/static/an-informal-survey/gitignorePerProject.png#center)